RedExpertAlliance/katacoda-scenarios/oci-course/introduction-fn/step4.md

 * test the code that implements the function - without invoking the function itself - using appropriate tooling for the relevant programming language
 * test the function in its entirety - including the Fn framework - using a mechanism for testing HTTP services (such as Newman)

 In order to test the function's implementation without testing the Fn framework, we should ideally implement everything that is specific to the function in a separate module and use the func.js only as the generic wrapper.
+We can the focus the testing effort on this separate module and all its dependencies.

-Install the testing module *jest*  (see [jest documentation](https://jestjs.io/docs/en/getting-started.html) for details on how to get started).
+Install the npm testing module *jest*  (see [jest documentation](https://jestjs.io/docs/en/getting-started.html) for details on how to get started).
+Jest has rapidly become the industry's choice for testing JavaScript & Node applications.

-Execute this command to install jest as a development time dependency:
+Execute this command to install *jest* as a development time dependency:

 `npm install --save-dev jest`{{execute}}

-Add this snippet to `package.json` - creating a new property at the same level as *main* and *dependencies* :
+Add this snippet to `package.json` to have jest invoked whenever *npm test* is executed - creating a new property at the same level as *main* and *dependencies* :
 <pre class="file" data-target="clipboard">
 ,"scripts": {
 		"test": "jest"
 	  }
 </pre>

-Create the test file for module *existingNodeApp*:
+Create the test file for module *existingNodeApp*; by convention, this file is typically called *existingNodeApp.test.js*:
 `touch existingNodeApp.test.js`{{execute}}

-And add the contents to `existingNodeApp.test.js`:
+And add the contents to `existingNodeApp.test.js` - which specifies a spectacularly simple test:
 <pre class="file" data-target="clipboard">
 const app = require( './existingNodeApp.js' );
 const name ="Henk"